DoroMartoski/SFAdvancedAdmin/Territory Management.md

 * Field security and page layout determine which territory fields are visible and editable.

 ### Territory fields:
-* Account access, case access, confine opportunity assignment, contact access, forecast manager, label, opportunity access,
+* Account acces(view only, view and edit, view, edit, transfer and delete), case access(no access, view only, view and edit), confine opportunity assignment **(prevents the opportunities in current territory from being moved from that territory and its child territories)** , contact access(no access, view only, view only and edit), forecast manager **(the user to whom the forecasts from child and lower-level territories roll-up to)** - modifiable by clicking change on Territory detail, label, opportunity access(no access, view only, view only and edit), Parent Territory, sharing group (read only and displays only on the territory detail page). **For every territory, 2 sharing groups are created - one for the territory and another for the territory and its children**.
+**Customizable forecasting must be enabled before territory management can be turned on**